National Guard & Reservist Claims

 Coast Guard CG Form 3822

-DD Form 261 is used when formal investigation is required.
+Investigations use DD Form 261 when required.

-Duty Status Categories
+Duty Status Types

-Duty Type National Guard Reserves
+Type of Duty National Guard Reserves

 Active Duty Support (ADS/ADSW)* N Y